Campaign of the Month: October 2017

 Sean was born to a middle-class family in Las Cruces, New Mexico.
 He did well in school, went to a good college, and earned a chemistry degree.
 His future looked bright if not for the fact that he’d been diagnosed with ADHD and bipolar disorder at a young age.
 Sean spent years going through the mental health system and trying medications for both disorders, all without lasting improvement.
 He could not hold down a stable job.
 He alienated friends and romantic partners.
 His parents, exhausted by years of never-ending behavioral problems, ceased contact with him.
 In his own words, “I kept fucking up my life.”

-Sean had a habit of burning through therapists and psychiatrists.
+Sean had a habit of burning through psychiatrists.
 They were expensive, too, for the often “between jobs” young man without his parents footing the bill.
 He decided that he knew enough about chemistry, and his own mental health, to do without professionals.
 He started by self-prescribing his own combinations of medication to mixed success.
 Finally, in desperation, he turned to illegal drugs.
 He discovered that a combination of indica-strain marijuana and low-dose methamphetamine allowed him to virtually eliminate all symptoms of both his disorders.

 It changed his life.
 He went back to school.
 After earning his master’s, he became a highly successful medical researcher for the Phoenix division of Magadon Inc., a major pharmaceutical company.
 Raises and promotions steadily followed his work.
 He had the respect of his colleagues.
 He found a girlfriend who worked in corporate management for another company.
 His parents started inviting him over for dinner and asking about grandkids.
 Life was going very well.
 Sean owed it all to the illegal drugs.